History of Chinese Americans in Colorado

-People of Chinese descent have lived in Colorado since the mid-nineteenth century, when many immigrated from China for work.
+People of Chinese descent have lived in Colorado since the mid-nineteenth century, when many emigrated from China for work.
 Chinese immigrants have made an undeniable impact on Colorado's history and culture.
 While the Chinese moved throughout the state, including building small communities on the Western Slope and establishing Chinatown, Denver, the presence of Chinese Coloradans diminished significantly due to violence and discriminatory policies.
 As of 2018, there were 45,273 Chinese Americans living in Colorado.

 History

 It is undoubtable that Chinese immigrants to Colorado helped construct the physical and ideological foundations of the state.
 Similar to in many Western states, the first Chinese immigrants came to the area for manual labor jobs, such as railroad construction and mining.

 First Chinese Immigrants to Colorado (1869-1900)

 Chinese immigrants first arrived in Colorado in 1869.
 Many came as employees of the Central Pacific Railroad, Kansas Pacific Railway, and Union Pacific Railroad companies as they completed the transcontinental railroad.
 According to a letter written by Joseph Wolff of Boulder, Colorado, which was published in the Rocky Mountain News, Chinese labor was especially attractive because it was “cheaper labor” that would offer a “chance of relief” for Americans performing hard labor in the west.

 In addition to railroads, the mining industry drew many Chinese immigrants.
 Park County, one of the most significant regions in Colorado's mining history, was home to several Chinese mining camps.
 There is evidence of Chinese immigrants living near Hamilton, Como, and King, while most lived near Fairplay, where they established a small Chinatown.
 In Fairplay, Chinese immigrants not only worked as miners, but as servants, cooks, housekeepers, launderers, and merchants.
 In Park County, the Chinese community gained a reputation as “vigorous, dependable workers by all who employed them.

 The Chinese also settled in Denver, where many opened laundries to meet the needs of the predominantly male city.
 By 1870, “Chinaman's Row” was established on Wazee Street in Denver, where forty-two Chinese immigrants lived and worked.
 By 1890, “Chinaman's Row” had evolved into Chinatown, Denver, with a peak population of 980 people.